 Annabelle and Simon also run their own private mobile safaris in Kenya.

 Annabelle has been working in adventure tourism in many countries in Africa for nearly 25 years, running walking and riding safaris, camps, lodges, and mobile expeditions in Zimbabwe, Zambia, and Kenya.
 She is a tour operator and designs safaris for small groups and photographers around Africa.

 As parents of four adventurous, outdoor children, ourselves keen explorers with a passion for wildlife and conserving our environment, we wish to deliver the broadest experience for gap students in Africa.

 AfricaGap is not a holiday.
-It is a unique time to learn and develop new skills led by professionals in a exciting environment and to leave with enhanced skills.
-These may include cooking, first aid, orienteering, leadership, entrepreneurial ideas, and interview practice.
+It is a unique time for young adults to learn and develop new skills led by professionals in a exciting environment and to leave with enhanced skills.
 Through cultural experience, Africa teaches humility and courage and deep respect for the natural world.